Academic and Research Integrity

 In all academic matters, graduate students are governed by the presumption that their academic work is held to the highest standards of research and scholarship, and all forms of academic fraud, including plagiarism, multiple submissions, false citations, and the use of false data, are regarded as serious violations and will be subjected to disciplinary action.

 As members of the University community, graduate students are bound by the rules and procedures described in Rights, Rules, Responsibilities.
 Academic and research integrity issues in particular are covered in sections “2.4 Academic Regulations” and “2.6 The Graduate School” of Rights, Rules, Responsibilities.

 Responsible Conduct in Research

 Researchers at Princeton are expected to undertake research with the highest moral and ethical standards.
-It is Princeton University’s policy to provide education in responsible conduct in research (RCR) to graduate students proactively as an important element of their training in compliance with regulations of federal research sponsors.
-To ensure graduate students conducting research are educated in research ethics, the University and the Graduate School expect all graduate students in the divisions of social science, natural science, and engineering receive training in responsible conduct in research.
+It is Princeton University’s policy to provide education in responsible conduct in research (RCR) to graduate students proactively as an important element of their training, in compliance with regulations of federal research sponsors.
+To ensure graduate students conducting research are educated in research ethics, the University and the Graduate School expect all graduate students in the divisions of social science, natural science, and engineering to receive training in responsible conduct in research.

 While there is no prescriptive way that departments are required to train their graduate students, all discipline-specific courses educate students on data acquisition, treatment, and management; authorship and attribution; and research misconduct and academic fraud.
 Departments in the social sciences, natural sciences, and engineering have discipline-specific RCR courses that cover issues and problems graduate students are likely to encounter in their research experience.

-For information on academic integrity or responsible conduct in research training for graduate students contact:
+For information on academic integrity or responsible conduct in research training for graduate students, contact:

 113 Clio Hall